VatsalDC/Thaughtify/README.md

 Thaughtify

 This is a simple website where users can find 'Thoughts' within many categories like: motivation, isnpiration, business, and many more.
-I reguarly add new thoughts over here and i want to implement a feature to also let the users to add thoughts but for now its a little compliacted for me!
+I reguarly add new thoughts over here and i want to implement a feature to also let the users to add thoughts but for now its a little complicated for me!

 For now, users can just copy the thought and paste it wherever they want and there are no charges and no advertisements in it.